wizmik12/personal-web/content/home/about.md

 # Biography

 I am a first year PhD student working in the [Visual Information Processing Group](https://decsai.ugr.es/vip/index.html) of Granada University (UGR).
 My research line is "Video & Image Processing and Classification.
 Computer Vision".
-Specifically, my thesis topic is about probabilistic modelling for cancer detection in histopathology images.
+Specifically, my thesis topic is about probabilistic modelling for cancer detection in histopathology images which is inside of the  (Enhancement, classification and interpretation of histological images of cancer (SICAP) project)[https://decsai.ugr.es/pi/sicap/].
 My thesis advisor is [Rafael Molina Soriano](https://decsai.ugr.es/~rms/).